HMAS Parramatta (U44): Operational historyParramatta was assigned to the Red Sea Force in July 1940, and arrived in Aden at the month's end. The majority of the ship's duties were escorting convoys. The sloop was later transferred to the Mediterranean Fleet.

-While in the Mediterranean, Parramatta was one of several warships used to supply and support the Allied forces besieged at Tobruk, nicknamed the Tobruk Ferry Service.
+While in the Mediterranean, Parramatta was one of several warships, nicknamed the Tobruk Ferry Service, used to supply and support the Allied forces besieged at Tobruk.
 While operating off Tobruk on 24 June 1941, Parramatta, the British sloop HMS Auckland, and the petrol carrier Pass of Balmaha were attacked by over 70 dive bombers.
 The Australian warship shot down three aircraft during the engagement without receiving major damage, but Auckland was sunk.
 Parramatta later helped recover the 164 survivors.